 In some housing markets, moderate- or higher-income households occupy lower cost rental units, effectively making them unavailable to low-income households.
 This can happen in units that have no income requirements and when there are few ownership options that are affordable and desirable.
 Exhibit 40 provides a snapshot of the effective shortage of affordable housing in Skagit County.
 The light blue bars summarize the number of affordable rental units per 100 renter households at three different income thresholds.
 The dark blue bars summarize the number of units that are not only affordable but also occupied by a renter household at the specified income level.
 These units are considered both affordable and available.
-This concept is helpful for evaluating the effective shortage of housing at a given affordability level after accounting for higher income rental households that may be residing in a unit and effectively removing it from the supply of available units.
+This concept is helpful for evaluating the effective shortage of housing at a unit and effectively removing it from the supply of available units.